GIS4DEV/GIS4DEV.github.io/qgisModel.md

 Just a sample page, to illustrate the idea.

+Be aware, when you commit changes to your .md documents using GitHub sites with Jekyll themes, it can take several minutes before your changes are reflected in the rendered .html pages.

 In the first lab in Spring 2019, we created a model to calculate direction and distance from a point.

 ```bat